 Cell phone usage:

 Using your cell phone during the gig is inappropriate.
 It distracts you and other workers from the task at hand.
 It’s also considered poor hygiene to use mobile phones during a gig as they can contribute to food contamination.
 Once you’re checked-in to the gig, put your mobile phone away and only use it during breaks or at the end of the gig.
+You can get sent home due to inappropriate usage of cell phone.

 Every gig is unique and may require specific attire.
 Pay attention to the gig instructions on the gigs booking page for the requested dress code: Black bistro, White bistro, Non-slip shoes, etc. and any other instructions.